Code4Blessings/task-manager/README.md

 1. Register a new middleware function
 2. Send back a mainetence message with a 503 status code
 3. Try your requests from the server and confirm that status/message shows

+#### Challenge: Create a way to logout of all sessions

+1. Setup POST/users/logoutAll
+2. Create the route handler to wipe the tokens array
+    - Send 200 or 500
+3. Test your work
+    -Login a few times and logout of all.
+Check database